snqureshi/united-motors/README.md

 ## Post-MVP

+- _Allow users to view and create appointments for cars they are interested in_
 - _Create a landing page with additional branding and carousal_
 - _Additional user association where users can save their favorite cars_
 - _Sort functionality by ascending and descending price and mileage_